joraojr/LLM-QA/README.md

 ## 3. Usage <a name="usage"></a>

-To use the Raiffeisen Chatbot, follow these steps:
+To use the RaiPay Chatbot, follow these steps:

 1. Ensure you are in the project directory with the virtual environment activated.